Stephen Sondheim Theatre

-The original theater was designed in the neoclassical style by architects Paul R. Allen and Ingalls & Hoffman with 950 seats.
+The original 950-seat theater was designed in the neoclassical style by Harry Creighton Ingalls of Ingalls & Hoffman, in conjunction with Paul R. Allen.
 Its facade is protected as a city landmark by the New York City Landmarks Preservation Commission.
 It was managed by Henry Miller along with Elizabeth Milbank Anderson and Klaw & Erlanger.
 After Miller's death in 1926, his son Gilbert Miller took over operation.
 The Miller family sold the theater in 1966 to the Nederlander Organization, who sold it in 1968 to Seymour Durst.
 The final musical production at the theater closed in 1969.
 It served as a porn theater through much of the 1970s, then operated as a discotheque called Xenon from 1978 to 1984, and subsequently operated as a nightclub under various names in the 1980s and 1990s.

 Henry Miller's Theatre reopened as a Broadway house in 1998, when Roundabout staged a revival of Cabaret, during which it was advertised as the Kit Kat Klub, the musical's fictional venue.
 Cabaret transferred to Studio 54 later that year, and the theater briefly operated as a nightclub in 1999 and 2000.
 The dystopian musical Urinetown played in the venue from 2001 to 2004.
 Afterward, the auditorium was demolished, and the modern theater, originally retaining the Henry Miller's name, opened in 2009.
-In 2010, it was re-named for American composer and lyricist Stephen Sondheim in honor of his 80th birthday.
+The theater was renamed for American composer and lyricist Stephen Sondheim on his 80th birthday in 2010.

-Description
+Design

-The Stephen Sondheim Theatre is on 124 West 43rd Street, at the base of the Bank of America Tower, in the Theater District of Midtown Manhattan in New York City.
-It was originally known as Henry Miller's Theatre and was designed in the neo-Georgian style by Paul R. Allen with Ingalls & Hoffman, a firm composed of Harry Creighton Ingalls and F. Burrall Hoffman Jr. The theater was originally named for its builder, English-born actor-producer Henry Miller; since 2010, it has been named for composer and lyricist Stephen Sondheim (1930–2021).
+The Stephen Sondheim Theatre is on 124 West 43rd Street, at the base of the Bank of America Tower, in the Theater District of Midtown Manhattan in New York City, New York, U.S. It was originally known as Henry Miller's Theatre and was designed in the neo-Georgian style by Paul R. Allen with Ingalls & Hoffman, a firm composed of Harry Creighton Ingalls and F. Burrall Hoffman Jr. Though listed as an architect of record, Hoffman was not involved with the theater's design, having enlisted in the military when Ingalls and Allen began designing the theater.
+The theater was originally named for its builder, English-born actor-producer Henry Miller; since 2010, it has been named for composer and lyricist Stephen Sondheim (1930–2021).
 While the facade dates from Allen and Ingalls & Hoffman's original design in 1918, the auditorium and other internal spaces date to a 2009 reconstruction.